 Once a mortgage is paid off, you don't pay income taxes on the benefit a paid-off house provides: displacement of some housing costs.
 However, you are required to pay tax on realized capital gains and distribution income from your investments.

-It is important not to let tax confusion rule your investment choices as in this case it has minimal impact; the biggest difference lies in the capital gains.
+It is important not to let tax confusion direct your investment choices as it has a minimal impact.
+The biggest difference lies in the capital gains.

-Given all considerations, unless the mortgage interest rate is close to your nominal expected return on investment, you are almost certainly better off investing your extra money instead of paying off your mortgage early.
+Given all considerations, unless the mortgage interest rate is close to your nominal expected return on investment, you are almost certainly better off investing your extra money in a Cash/Margin account from the beginning than you would be paying off your mortgage early and investing later.

 One factor that can't be easily argued by a numbers nerd like myself is the oft-discussed psychological benefits of paying off your mortgage early.
 However, I believe this is a foolish and short-sighted defense for aggressive mortgage repayment.

-At current rates on a $400,000 mortgage, an extra $200 a month will pay off a house 3 years and 4 months early.
+At current rates on a $400,000 mortgage an extra $200 a month will help pay off a mortgage 3 years and 4 months early.
 An extra $500 a month will pay it off about 7 years early.

 On the other hand, if I run into financial trouble with a fat investment account and a small mortgage, I can still refinance my house and I can also realize income from my investments at a very low cost.
-Selling some ETF units will cost me $10 and the money will be in my chequing account tomorrow.
+Selling some ETF units will cost me $10 in commissions and a bit of tax.
+The money will be in my chequing account tomorrow.

 Come back on Monday; I will examine tax considerations for investing in Cash/Margin accounts during your investment growth period.